 Refreshment is similar to rest.
 Rest is commanded of us once every seven days - the Lord’s day.
-So I can know that we do need rest and refreshment.
+Even God Himself rested.
+So I can know we do need rest and refreshment.

-It seems to me that the line between selfishness and actual need is focus.
+It seems to me the line between when I'm selfish versus needing refreshment is focus.
 Either way - whether I actually need rest, or am being self-focused - my focus needs to be on Christ, and His will and glory.
 The question to ask seems to be: why am I seeking rest?
-If I am seeking rest because I am focused on needing rest, rather than on accomplishing God’s will, then my focus needs to change.
-Then I can determine whether I truly need rest (and then I can get it!).
+If I seek rest because I've begun to focus on needing rest, rather than accomplishing God’s will, my focus needs to change.
+After this, I can determine whether I truly need rest (and then I can get it!).

 Proverbs 3:7-8 says, “Do not be wise in your own eyes; fear the Lord and turn away from evil.
 It will be healing to your body and refreshment to your bones.”
-Focus on Him - more specifically, being humble under Him and placing my fear upon Him - produces healing and refreshment.
+My focus on Him (more specifically, being humble under Him and placing my fear upon Him) produces healing and refreshment.

-Whenever I go on vacation seeking rest, I inevitably come back disappointed and still needing refreshment.
-That’s because my focus is on myself.
+Most often, I go on vacation seeking rest, and inevitably come back disappointed and still needing refreshment... because my focus is on myself.
 My expectations and my needs and desires weren’t met.
 In my self-focus, I am prideful, not humble.
 Self-serving, not God-serving.

 When I go looking for what the Lord is going to do that day, I inevitably come back refreshed.
 My focus is on His will, and what He would have me do.
 He is in control, and whatever I can't get done doesn't matter.
 God-serving, not self-serving.

-It is for this reason (among others, I’m sure) that God made the commanded day of rest His day.
+It is for this reason (among others, I’m sure) God commanded the day of rest to be His day.
 We achieve physical rest by resting physically (hence a day without work), but we receive refreshment by exalting Him rather than ourselves.

 May I live in the constant awareness of my humble place under the mighty hand of God.
 (1 Peter 5:6)